laplacian-core/domain-model.project-template/README.md

-# laplacian:template:entity.diagram
+# laplacian:template:entity.document

-This template generates diagrams which express the structure of a model defined with 'metamodel' model.
+This template generates a document describing a model defined with 'metamodel' model, which includes a diagram that represents the structure of the model.